Executor

-An executor is someone who is responsible for executing, or following through on, an assigned task or duty.
+An executor is a person responsible for executing, or following through on, an assigned task or duty.
 The feminine form executrix is sometimes seen in historical documents.
-The term usually means an executor of a dead person's estate, which is someone whom a will and testament appoints to administer the dead person's estate and dispose of their property as the will and testament directs.
+The term usually means an executor of a dead person's estate, which is someone whom a will and testament appoints to administer the dead person's estate and distribute their property as the will directs.